-This section has shown that, while the excess sensitivity of small firms is economically and statistically significant, it is also of limited relevance for the behavior of aggregates in our sample.
-This is primarily because the relative importance of the bottom 99% is small and declining in the data, and secondarily because the difference between aggregate and firm-level growth - a residual captured by the covariance between initial size and growth - displays very little cyclical variation, so that firm-level and aggregate growth closely track each other.
-We next turn to investigating whether the excess sensitivity of small firms is driven by a financial accelerator mechanism.
+This section has shown that the excess sensitivity of small firms has a limited impact on the behavior of aggregates in our sample.
+This is primarily because the relative importance of the bottom 99% is small and declining in the data, and secondarily because the difference between aggregate and firm-level growth - a residual capturing the covariance between initial size and growth - displays very little cyclical variation, so that firm-level and aggregate growth closely track each other.
+Thus, regardless of the specific mechanism which the excess sensitivity of small firms might reflect, this data suggest that its effects on aggregate volatility are, at best, limited.
+Nevertheless, the size effect might be of independent interest, to the extent that it helps shed light on the existence of amplification mechanisms which might operate outside of small firms group.
+This is what the next section focuses on.

-5 Financial origins of excess sensitivity
+5 The financial origins of excess sensitivity

 As mentioned in the introduction, the early financial accelerator literature emphasized a variety of mechanisms whereby recessions, including ones not originating in the financial sector, could be worsened due to the presence of financial frictions.
 In this section, we investigate whether the size asymmetry we have documented should be interpreted as evidence of such financial amplification.

 We start by including various proxies for balance sheet strength in our size regressions; we find that the size effect remains significant and, in most cases, is quantitatively unchanged.
 However, it is possible that size is simply a better proxy for financial constraints.
 Therefore, we consider a benchmark model of firm investment with financing constraints where small firms, by construction, are financially constrained.
-In the simplest version of the model, an aggregate shock actually implies excess sensitivity of large firms relative to small firms.
-With a more general specification of the borrowing constraint, it is possible to generate excess sensitivity of sales and investment for small relative to large firms.
-However, in this case, small firms should exhibit more cyclical financing than large firms in recessions.
-As we show, our data does not bear this out.